How we work in Somalia

 In 2004, the Consortium established the NGO Safety Programme (NSP, formerly SPAS), providing safety and security analysis and advice as well as training in safety and security issues.
 Upon request, the NSP also provides critical incident support such as coordinating evacuations, relocations and critical incident management for NGOs within Somalia.

-The Consortium is represented and managed through a Nairobi-based Focal Point and two elected voluntary Deputy Focal Points.
-The Focal Point plays a key role in facilitating information sharing and coordination, identification of joint positions, and working with all stakeholders in support of joint approaches and solutions to pertinent Somali issues.
-The Focal Point also represents members to governments, the UN system and the international community.
-She oversees the management of the NSP, ensuring maximum synergy with the Consortium, accountability and efficiency.
+The Consortium is represented and managed through a Nairobi-based Director and two elected voluntary Deputy Focal Points.
+The Director plays a key role in facilitating information sharing and coordination, identification of joint positions, and working with all stakeholders in support of joint approaches and solutions to pertinent Somali issues.
+The Director also represents members to governments, the UN system and the international community.
+The Director oversees the management of the NSP, ensuring maximum synergy with the Consortium, accountability and efficiency.

-The Consortium Focal Point and the NSP Programme Manager are advised by an annually elected Steering Committee, and supported by a small team currently including the Information Officer, Office Manager, NSP Finance Manager, and Finance Assistant.
+The Consortium Director and the NSP Programme Director are advised by an annually elected Steering Committee, and supported by a small team.